Code-Institute-Submissions/memory_game_ms2/readme.md

 ### Test protocols

 Jasmine test:
   The Fisher-Yates (aka Knuth) Shuffle function was tested using Jasmine to ensure that an array of expected length was returned as well as additional tests, I am grateful to my mentor for this suggestion.
-The jasmine test also checked that the returned array contained an appropriate pictogram character and that it did not include an inappropriate character.
+The jasmine test also checked that the returned array contained an appropriate pictogram character, that it did not include an inappropriate character and that the function was called.

 User test
   Start_screen: